Battle of Princeton Court House

 By early May 1862, Union forces were positioned to invade Virginia at two places.
 Brig.
 Gen. Robert H. Milroy's columnn, its axis of march the Staunton-Parkersburg Turnpike, advanced from Cheat Mountain and occupied in succession Camp Allegheny, Monterey, McDowell, and Shenandoah Mountain.
 Retreating before the oncoming Federals, Confederate Brig.
-Gen. Edward Allegheny Johnson pulled back to Westview, six miles west of Staunton.
+Gen. Edward "Allegheny" Johnson pulled back to Westview, six miles west of Staunton.
 Union soldiers of Brig.
 Gen. Jacob D. Cox's District of Kanawha threatened the East Tennessee & Virginia Railroad.
-The Federals by mid-May, although ousted from Pearisburg, held Mercer County and braced for a lunge at the railroad.
+By mid-May, the Federals, although ousted from Pearisburg, held Mercer County and braced for a lunge at the railroad.
 Confederate Brig.
-Gen. Humphery Marshall arrived from Abingdon, Virginia, with the Army of East Kentucky.
-Boldly seizing the initiative, Marshall bested Cox's two brigades during three days of fighting, May 15-17, in Mercer County centering on Princeton Courthouse.
+Gen. Humphrey Marshall arrived from Abingdon, Virginia, with the Army of East Kentucky.
+Seizing the initiative, Marshall bested Cox's two brigades during three days of fighting, May 15 to May 17, in Mercer County, centering on Princeton Courthouse.
+There were 129 casualties in total.

 Breaking contact with the Confederates on the night of the 17-18, Cox withdrew 20 miles to Camp Flat Top.
 Col. George Crook, commanding Cox’s 3rd brigade, marched via the James and Kanawha Turnpike and occupied Lewisburg, where on May 23 he defeated Brig.
 Gen. Henry Heth’s brigade.
 Upon learning that Maj.
 Gen. Thomas J. “Stonewall” Jackson’s army had routed Maj.
 Gen. N.P.
 Banks’ division at Winchester (March 25) and driven it across the Potomac, Crook evacuated Lewisburg and pulled back to Meadow Bluff.